HenrykZschuppan/TableViewColumnResizer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A JavaFX utility that automatically resizes `TableView` columns (`TableColumn`) proportionally to fill available width, **while respecting manual column resizing by the user**.
+This JavaFX utility solves common `TableView` layout problems like trailing space or unwanted column squeezing.
+It automatically resizes columns (`TableColumn`) proportionally to fill the available width, achieving a visually precise fit by:

-By accurately accounting for proportions, constraints, and the scrollbar, it achieves a visually precise layout, eliminating common issues like trailing space or unwanted squeezing.
+*   Accurately accounting for proportions, `minWidth`/`maxWidth` constraints, and the vertical scrollbar.
+*   Respecting any manual column resizing performed by the user.

 **Core Features:**